Winter settles over

 Daylight

-In Yellowstone National Park, the average length of the day in November is 9h and 37min.
+In November, the average length of the day is 9h and 37min.

-On the first day of the month, sunrise is at 8:00 am and sunset at 6:11 pm MDT.
-On the last day of November, sunrise is at 7:38 am and sunset at 4:44 pm MST.
+On the first day of November, sunrise is at 8:00 am and sunset at 6:11 pm MDT.
+On the last day of the month, sunrise is at 7:38 am and sunset at 4:44 pm MST.

 Note: On Sunday, November 3.
 2024, at 2:00 am, Daylight Saving Time ends, and the time zone changes from MDT to MST.
 Daylight Saving Time starts again on Sunday,